 Looking forward to relaxing in your hot tub after work or enjoying it with family and friends over the weekend?
-Not only are hot tubs a great way to destress, they also positively impact your body.
+Not only are hot tubs a great way to destress, but they also positively impact your body.

 Relieves Tension Headaches and Migraines

 If you suffer from chronic headaches or migraines, spending time in the hot tub can help to reduce your symptoms.
-Not only does the hot tub sooth any body aches you might be experiencing, but it also fosters a more relaxing environment.
-All these factors work together to reduce the chances of experiencing migraines and headaches.
+Not only does the hot tub soothe any body aches you might be experiencing, but it also fosters a more relaxing environment.
+All of these factors work together to reduce the chances of experiencing migraines and headaches.

 Improves Cardiovascular Health